huntabyte/unetlab.github.io/_posts/2017-01-01-eve-ng-alpha-released.md

 - A: Check if UKSM enable or not in the status screen.
 Type bellow commands in Ubuntu CLI
 	- echo 0 > /sys/kernel/mm/uksm/run (to disable)
 	- echo 1 > /sys/kernel/mm/uksm/run (to enable)
+- Q: How to upgrade my EVE?
+- A: run those commands:
+	- apt-get update
+	- apt-get upgrade

 ## Features of this release